-- New HD patients are those who have chronic maintenance HD as the first RRT - 'Planned' is defined as patients referred to a nephrologist within three years but prior to three months before requiring RRT - Vascular access is defined as either an AVF or AVG - Successful use of an access is defined as not requiring a temporary access - Numerator: Number of new planned patients starting HD using an AVF/AVG - Denominator: Total number of new planned patients starting HD - Exclusions: - Late referrals (patients commencing dialysis within three months of first renal consultation) - Patients with a failed transplant or transferring from PD
+- New HD patients are those who have chronic maintenance HD as the first RRT - 'Planned' is defined as patients referred to a nephrologist within three years but prior to three months before requiring RRT - Vascular access is defined as either an AVF or AVG - Successful use of an access is defined as not requiring a temporary access - Numerator: number of new planned patients starting HD using an AVF/AVG - Denominator: total number of new planned patients starting HD - Exclusions: - late referrals (patients commencing dialysis within three months of first renal consultation) - patients with a failed transplant or transferring from PD.

-Consideration needs to be given as to the most appropriate type of vascular access for each individual patient.
-However, current guidelines suggest that the arterio-venous fistula is the preferred choice of vascular access (over central or femoral venous catheters) for patients commencing haemodialysis.^{7,8} When compared to the use of central venous catheters, early access creation (AVF and AVG) is associated with a significantly reduced risk of sepsis and mortality.9
+Consideration should be given as to the most appropriate type of vascular access for each individual patient.
+Current guidelines suggest that the arteriovenous fistula is the preferred choice of vascular access (over central or femoral venous catheters) for patients commencing haemodialysis.^{7,8} When compared to the use of central venous catheters, early access creation (AVF and AVG) is associated with a significantly reduced risk of sepsis and mortality.9